louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Diagnosis, management, and treatment of female genital mutilation or cutting in girls [^d371b521].
 Pediatrics (2020).
 High credibility.

-Coding and documentation—female genital mutilation/cutting (FGM/C): The management of FGM/C should include complete documentation of clinical findings and use of International Classification of Diseases, 10th Revision (ICD-10) coding, and clinical documentation may facilitate timely referral to gynecologic or urologic specialists, if needed.
+Coding and documentation — female genital mutilation/cutting (FGM/C): The management of FGM/C should include complete documentation of clinical findings and use of International Classification of Diseases, 10th Revision (ICD-10) coding, and clinical documentation may facilitate timely referral to gynecologic or urologic specialists, if needed.
 In Arizona, from 2008 to 2014, only 243 cases of FGM/C were documented by ICD codes, and of these 243 cases none were in children younger than 18 years, while the Population Reference Bureau estimates that 7459 women and children are at risk for FGM/C in Arizona, suggesting underdocumentation by health care providers.

 ---